 Two late arrivals count as an absence.
 Coming unprepared to work counts as an absence.
 One or two missed classes do not affect your grade.
 These absences should be reserved for any time you have a conflict (work or travel etc.) or are now well enough to come to class.
-Each absence beyond two will lower your final by one letter grade step (B to B-).
+Each absence beyond two will lower your final by one half letter grade.
 After 5 absences you cannot successfully complete the class and should withdraw or risk failing.
 You must make up work that was done in any class you miss.
 If you miss a video presentation, you must make arrangements to view it on your time and write up a review or analysis.